temporalio/documentation/kb/prometheus-grafana-setup.md

 With Prometheus set up, you can configure Grafana to use Prometheus as a datasource.

-For example, in the modified local docker-compose Temporal Cluster setup described in the previous section, you can create a separate container for Grafana, and set it up to display metrics visualizations on port 8085.
+For example, in the modified local docker-compose Temporal Cluster setup described in the previous section, you can create a separate container with port 8085 for Grafana.

 ```
 version: "3.5"